 - More than 5:1 . . . . . .
 250W

 NOTE: These are gut-feeling calls.
 I haven't tested this extensively.
 However I have used this antenna like stated above, but only in SSB and CW.
-I have made not tests in RTTY.
+I have made no tests in RTTY or other digi modes..

 MY MOST RECENTLY BUILT VERSION OF THIS: